Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Taxonomy

 \section{Taxonomy}

 Based on the conceptual architecture of Section~\ref{sec:conceptmodel}, a taxonomy is designed, using the method proposed by Nickerson et al. \cite{nickerson2013method}.

-The taxonomy positions the four components of Section \ref{sec:conceptmodel} across two dimensions to classify DLT systems (Figure \ref{fig:tax_ontology}).
-The first dimension concerns system design aspects related to the distributed ledger technology (DLT) -- \textit{distributed ledger component}, \textit{consensus component} --, while the second concerns cryptoeconomic design aspects (CED) -- \textit{action component} and \textit{Token component}.
+The goal of the taxonomy is to enable a comprehensive classification of DLT systems that enable the quantitative derivation of key design choices in these systems.
+For this, the taxonomy illustrates both, the distributed ledger technology (DLT) and the cryptoeconomic design (CED) of academically relevant DLT systems.
+For this, the taxonomy positions the four components from Section \ref{sec:conceptmodel} across two dimensions (Figure \ref{fig:tax_ontology}).
+The first dimension concerns aspects of the system design related to distributed ledger technology (DLT) -- \textit{Distributed Ledger component}, \textit{Consensus component} --, while the second dimension concerns aspects pertaining to cryptoeconomic design (CED) -- \textit{Action component} and \textit{Token component}.